 “You, O king, saw, and behold, a great image.
 This image, which was mighty, and whose brightness was excellent, stood before you; and its aspect was awesome.
 As for this image, its head was of fine gold, its breast and its arms of silver, its belly and its thighs of brass, its legs of iron, its feet part of iron, and part of clay.
 You saw until a stone was cut out without hands, which struck the image on its feet that were of iron and clay, and broke them in pieces.
 Then was the iron, the clay, the brass, the silver, and the gold, broken in pieces together, and became like the chaff of the summer threshing floors; and the wind carried them away, so that no place was found for them: and the stone that struck the image became a great mountain, and filled the whole earth.

 “This is the dream; and we will tell its interpretation before the king.”

 Daniel Interprets the Dream and is Promoted

 Then the king Nebuchadnezzar fell on his face, and worshiped Daniel, and commanded that they should offer an offering and sweet odors to him.
-The king answered to Daniel, and said, Of a truth your God is the God of gods, and the Lord of kings, and a revealer of secrets, since you have been able to reveal this secret.
+The king answered to Daniel, and said, “Surely your God is the God of gods, and the Lord of kings, and a revealer of secrets, since you have been able to reveal this secret.”
 Then the king made Daniel great, and gave him many great gifts, and made him to rule over the whole province of Babylon, and to be chief governor over all the wise men of Babylon.
-Daniel requested of the king, and he appointed Shadrach, Meshach, and Abednego, over the affairs of the province of Babylon: but Daniel was in the gate of the king.[Top of Page]
+Daniel requested of the king, and he appointed Shadrach, Meshach, and Abednego, over the affairs of the province of Babylon: but Daniel remained in the court of the king.[Top of Page]

 The King’s Golden Image